hangzhangac/Web-Search-Engine/README.md

+# Web Search Engine
-# This is a project aiming to implement a Web search engine
+## This is a project aiming to implement a Web search engine
+## For more information about this project, please refer to readme.pdf